 Researchers for WRAP estimate that the UK currently produces 1.9 million tonnes of waste each year from the grocery supply chain.
-Of this, about 56% (1.1. million tonnes) can be considered avoidable food waste.
+Of this, about 56% (1.1. million tonnes) can be considered avoidable food waste. mostly because it is surpus and not yet waste.
 Wrap argues that after changing processes to reduce the amount of food becoming surplus, redistribution of surplus food to people is the most desirable option for food waste prevention.
 They estimate that about 18% is currently redistributed, with food from the retail sector accounting for about five percent of the total volume of redistributed food and the remainder coming from manufacturing.
 The WRAP report also considers that at least half of all the surplus could be considered ‘readily redistributable’, while the rest is more challenging because of its shorter life or need for repackaging.
 The aim is to increase the volume of surplus food that is redistributed by about four times the current amount (from 47,000 tonnes to 185,000 tonnes); to an equivalent of approximately 360 million meals per year by 2025.
 Achieving this goal will involve a doubling of the amount of food that is redistributed from retail to consumers.
 One of the recommendations of the report is the development of improved guidance and partnership tools that would facilitate food redistribution.

 Before we can develop better tools and guidance, I felt a bit of a survey of what is currently being done would be helpful.
 Rather than a quantitative survey on numbers of organisations, however, I have developed descriptions of different methods and forms that are being taken by different groups to redistribute food.
 For each category, there are listed some example organisations, but please know that for many of these categories there are a number of further groups that could have been identified.
 Those who are included are for illustrative purposes only.
 Also, this list draws primarily on UK-based organisations, but I am also aware of some different groups working in other countries.
 The different types of organisation that I have identified are as follows: